rebelsky/sams-assorted-musings-reflections/writers-block-2018-10-28.md

 a bit in the way, it's not the primary factor [3].

 Or perhaps I'm struggling with the same thing I regularly see students struggle with: When you don't understand a subject well, it's harder to write (well) about it.
 I've always written instructional materials with a sense that I'm learning while writing.
 But maybe a combination of an internal change in standards and less familiarity with the material is causing some difficulty.
+However, I'm even struggling to write about Scheme concepts that I've taught for more than twenty years.

 It may be that I'm older and therefore work less efficiently.
 Certainly, I've never been as productive as I was early in my career.
 I still don't